ROXtiGerf/Neo-Beat/Neo Beat.md

 ## (8) What pre-processing are you doing before ingesting the data?

-*We will great a table to hold the text content for songs.*
+*We will creat tables to hold the text content for songs.*

 ## (9)  What tech stack will you use to store the data?